undergrad-partner-school

 Financial aid that a student can receive if they are determined to have financial need and meet other eligibility requirements is known as need-based aid.

-There were 2,678 students who received need-based financial aid of any kind.
-The overall number of students (including freshmen) who were determined to have financial need came to be 2,715.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $6,896,270, and state $876,946.
+There were 2,678 students who attained need-based financial aid of any kind.
+The total number of students (including freshmen) who were determined to have financial need ended up being 2,715.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $6,896,270, and state $876,946.
 The students of University of Hartford received the -institutional need-based aid in the amount of $70,327,006, and external in the amount of $841,217.

 $24,024